Ulagam Palavitham: Production

 Ulagam Palavitham was directed by S. A. Murugesh, and produced by National Productions.
 The screenplay was written by T. R. Raghunath, and the dialogues by V. N. Sambandham.
 Cinematography was handled by G. Vittal Rao, and editing by Murugesh.

 Soundtrack

-The music was composed by N. S. Balakrishnan, with lyrics by Thanjai N. Ramaiah Dass.
-Lyrics were written by Thanjai N. Ramaiah Dass, K. P. Kamatchi Sundaram and A. Maruthakasi.
+The music was composed by N. S. Balakrishnan.

 Release

 Ulagam Palavitham was released on 14 April 1955, delayed from an initial March release.